joncox123/MotoButtons2/README.md

 # MotoButtons 2

+### *MotoButton 2 is currently a work in progress.
+The estimated date of completion is currently May 14, 2024*

 Welcome to MotoButtons 2, the low-cost, waterproof, DIY Bluetooth motorcycle controller.
 Version 2 features many upgrades over [the original](https://github.com/joncox123/MotoButtons):
 - 3D printed case with handlebar mount
 - Separate RGB LED for indicating modes and status